a

 Scalability and Increasing Demand

-Scalability is defined as how flexible a system established in the cloud is.
-Typically, this is applied in situations when describing if an application can accept higher traffic or lower traffic without suffering too much strain.
-This will severely impact how a website, web service, or application is, especially if it frequently sees user traffic that fluctuates.
+This will severely impact how a website, web service, or application works, especially if it frequently sees fluctuating user traffic.
 The more flexible a service is, the less likely it is to crash or cause widespread issues in the user experience.
 The two main methods of scaling are horizontal scaling and vertical scaling.

 Horizontal Scaling